department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/facility-data-change-request.md

 - [ ] CMS engineer bulk publishes nodes.
 - [ ] HD notifies editor and any other stakeholders.
 </details>

-  CMS Team
-Please leave only the team that will do this work selected.
-If you're not sure, it's fine to leave both selected.

- - [X] Platform CMS Team
- - [X] Sitewide CMS Team

 <details><summary>VAMCs - facility closure</summary>